gemdrive/gemdrive.io/pages/protocol.md

 image.
 The server must return an image that is equal to that number in either width or height, while preserving the original aspect ratio, and not being larger than that number in the other dimension.

+Currently no specific image formats are required to be supported, though JPEG and PNG get you pretty far.

 ## Examples: